 Phone: +61 7 4656 3244

 The Birdsville Hotel stands at the edge of the Simpson Desert in the heart of the Australian Outback.
 It’s a destination in itself, a place where yarns have been spun for more than a century by characters as colourful as the surrounding desert landscape.
-Whether you’ve driven for days or your plane has landed on the airstrip next to the pub, it offer you accommodation, food, drinks, and everything you’ll need for an authentic outback pub experience.
-You can see the overwhelming swaggering punters during the Birdsville races in early September every year, when the population of 100 swells to several thousand, it provides a focal point during the madness, with toy horse races held outside and Brophy's boxing tent providing thrills and spills next door.
+Whether you’ve driven for days or your plane has landed on the airstrip next to the pub, it offers you accommodation, food, drinks, and everything you’ll need for an authentic outback pub experience.
+You can see the overwhelming swaggering punters during the Birdsville races in early September every year, when the population of 100 swells to several thousand.
+It provides a focal point during the madness, with toy horse races held outside and Brophy's boxing tent providing thrills and spills next door.

 6. Family Hotel, Tibooburra, NSW